eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-connections-announcement.md

 ## Connection announcements

-A Connection announcement contains the announcement name as last part of the topic:
+A connection announcement contains the announcement name as last part of the topic:
 ```
 _/<connectionId>/connections/announcements/<announcement-name>
 ```